paniash/website/contact.md

 ## Subscription
 If you wish to subscribe to my blog, do so through RSS feeds.
-I have taken a minimalist approach to using this website and as such don't use any form of comments framework.
+I have taken a minimalist approach to making this website and as such don't use any form of comments framework.
 No ads, no tracking.
 Read [here](/philosophy) to know why.